Breadcrumb

 • other sick member of the family, including a child over 14 years old.

-The following shall be considered as children:
+The following minors shall be considered as children:

 • adopted children,